ritheeshgururi/tf-sequential-cnn-fashion-mnist/README.md

-I've built and trained two CNNs from scratch using TF sequential for 10 epochs each and compared their prediction accuracies.
+Built and trained two CNNs from scratch using TF sequential for 10 epochs each and compared their prediction accuracies.

 Dataset: Fashion MNIST - https://github.com/zalandoresearch/fashion-mnist/tree/master/data/fashion